In A Pro-Beijing Neighborhood Of Hong Kong, Protesters Are Unwelcome

 On a sultry recent afternoon, throngs of people in Hong Kong's North Point district lined King's Road, waiting tensely for black-clad young protesters to march through.
 In the mostly male crowd, many wore t-shirts with Chinese national flag stickers, identifying them as coming from China's Fujian province, several hundred miles northeast of Hong Kong.

-A banner over the road bore the message "Please don't interfere with our liberties, please go back," making it clear that the protesters are not welcome in this neighborhood.
+A banner over the road bore the message "Please do not interfere with our liberties, please go back," making it clear that the protesters are not welcome in this neighborhood.

 A tall, wiry man named Xiao Yongli says North Point residents are so furious at the protesters, they can't sleep.